socs-kul/socs-kul.github.io/_exercises/7-os.md

 # Interrupts and exceptions
 Suppose you press a key on your keyboard which is connected to your computer.
 The OS has to be aware that a key has been pressed, in order to pass it on to an application.
 An OS is continuously executing different processes.
 It does not only wait and listen for these key-presses.
 Hence, an **interrupt** of the current process is required in order to handle the key-press.
 When such an interrupt takes place, a flag will be raised in order to alert the OS that an interrupt has been requested.
 The OS checks this flag when it has found the right moment.
-Following table lists the different kind of interrupts in RARS:
+The following table lists the different kinds of interrupts in RARS:

 | Code  | Description                         |
 |-------|-------------------------------------|